NLnetLabs/cascade/doc/manual/source/building.rst

 ------------

 To get started, you need a C toolchain because the cryptographic primitives used by Cascade require it.
-You also need Rust, because that’s the programming language that Cascade has been written in.
+You also need Rust, because that's the programming language that Cascade has been written in.
 Additionally, you need a few tools used by Cascade.
 However, they are installed together with Cascade in the steps below.

 C Toolchain
 """""""""""